ronaldbosma/blog/content/blog/apim-client-certificate-series/02-validate-client-certificate-in-apim-behind-agw/index.md

 #### Test mTLS

-Add the following snippet to your `.http` file.
+To test the new changes, add the following snippet to your `.http` file.
 Try sending the requests.

 ```
 ### Test that API Management can be reached